-- This usually takes 15-20 minutes to finish scanning/repairing process, so wait accordingly.
+- This usually takes 15-20 minutes to finish the scanning/repairing process, so wait accordingly.

-- Once this is over, Reboot the computer so that changes made come into effect.
+- Once this is over, Reboot the computer so that the changes made come into effect.

 The above code only looks for the corruption inside the system files.
 What if the Windows Image itself has gone corrupt or damaged.
 Well, to solve this, one may use the DISM tool.
 Here’s how to run the DISM codes –

 - Launch Command Prompt as Admin: Press Win+R to start Run, type cmd, and press Ctrl+Shift+Enter keys together.